Do adults underestimate the complexity of children’s emotions?

-We think children are supposed to be open books.
+Many of us think children are open books.
 They cry when they’re in pain.
 They laugh when they’re excited.
 Because they reveal their emotions so freely, we assume they’re simple and transparent beings.
-This assumption makes us underestimate the complexity of our children’s minds.
+This assumption could put us in a situation where we ignore or underestimate the complexity of our children’s emotions.

-This boy in my Lost Childhood sculpture series has secrets.
-He seems to be burdened by something, but with his limited vocabulary and underdeveloped cerebral capacity, he’s at a loss.
+This boy seems to be burdened by something, but with his limited vocabulary and underdeveloped cerebral capacity, he’s at a loss.
 If you paid close attention, you’d sense that this child has a lot of things he wishes he could tell but he doesn’t know how.
 He carries those secrets into adulthood and gradually, he forgets why he’s sad.
 Sadness just follows him like a dark cloud.
 Nothing seems to be able to cheer him up.

 That’s depression.